leonwie/multi-agent-systems/README.md

 # 3. Modify other program variables:

 In Config.fs there are other config variables that can be changed for testing & experimenting in dev stages.
 They are not meant to be modified during the runtime when a user runs the simulation.

+# 4. See the output:

+There are 2 ways at the moment:

+* With printf see the output in terminal

+* The agent and world states are printed every day in a file called output.txt which is in multi-agent-systems\multi-agent-systems.
+It appears after running the program at least once